 AWS AppSync Chat App

-All backend and API functionality are handled by AWS services - Amplify and Cognito for authentication, DynamoDB for the database, Lambda for more complicated functionality, and AppSync with JavaScript resolvers and a GraphQL API to handle real-time functionality.
+All backend and API functionality are handled by AWS services — Amplify and Cognito for authentication, DynamoDB for the database, Lambda for more complicated functionality, and AppSync with JavaScript resolvers and a GraphQL API to handle real-time messaging.

 Purpose of project